Tomáš Řepka: Club career

 Řepka began his career with Baník Ostrava, where he played from 1990 to 1995.
 He then joined Sparta Prague, where he spent almost three years, before moving to Italian Serie A club Fiorentina.
 He joined Premier League club West Ham United early in Glenn Roeder's tenure as manager, for a then club record fee of £5.5 million in September 2001.

 Řepka was sent off on his West Ham debut for two bookable offences, missed a match through suspension, and was sent off again in the third match he played for the club.
 He went on to form a central defensive partnership with Christian Dailly before the club's relegation to the second-tier Championship, although he gained a reputation for his disciplinary record, and received ten yellow cards that first season.

 After relegation at the end of the 2002–03 season, the appointment of Alan Pardew as manager saw Řepka move to right-back.
 In the summer of 2005, after the club had regained their Premier League status, he was re-signed by Pardew on a two-year contract, albeit on reduced terms, but left the club in January 2006 to return to the Czech Republic to be with his family.
 He played his final match for West Ham on 23 January against Fulham.

 In 2006, Řepka returned to Sparta Prague.
 In 2009, he won the Personality of the League award at the Czech Footballer of the Year awards.

 In December 2011, Řepka left Sparta Prague following a mutually agreed early termination of his contract.

 After the termination of his contract with Sparta Prague, he signed with Dynamo České Budějovice, becoming a stable member of the first team and helped his team to avoid relegation in the 2011–12 season.
 However, his contract was terminated by his team in November 2012.

+After career

 After negotiations with 1.
 FK Příbram had broken down, he accepted a non-player role with Baník Most.
 After three months, Řepka quit his manager role due to disagreements with new club leaders.

 In the summer of 2018, Řepka returned to football, joining Czech amateur club Panthers Čelákovice. Řepka captained the side on his debut, attracting 300 spectators for the side's 2–1 loss against Záluží.
 In March 2019, Řepka joined Hostivař.
 In August 2020, Řepka signed for Sokol Červené Janovice.
 In January 2021, Řepka's son, Tomasso, joined him at Červené Janovice.